fuijo/ETL_Project2/README.md

 # ETL_Project2
-Instructions
-The instructions for this mini project are divided into the following subsections:
+# The instructions for this mini project are divided into the following subsections:

 Create the Category and Subcategory DataFrames
 Create the Campaign DataFrame